TPD Payout Calculator Guide:

 It’s best to seek expert financial advice before withdrawing from a super fund.

 In Australia, the maximum TPD cover amount is approximately $5 million.
-Typically, this amount is only available through a stand-alone policy with lower amounts available through a superannuation fund.
+This amount is typically only available through a stand-alone policy, with lower amounts available through a superannuation fund.

-You could work again after receiving a TPD payout, depending on your policy terms and conditions, particularly the definition of total and permanent impairment.
+You could return to paid employment after receiving a TPD payout, depending on your policy terms and conditions.
+In particular, the definition of total and permanent impairment.

 • If your T&Cs allow you to work again, it will surely be in a new industry suited to your current medical condition, which will mean training for a new occupation.